George-RG/N-Piece-Puzzle/README.md

 The player must move the tiles to order them in decending order (1 int the top left corner) leaving the blank spot last on the bottom right corner

 ## The solver
 The program uses the [IDA* search algorithm](https://en.wikipedia.org/wiki/Iterative_deepening_A*) to navigate from the given state of the game to the goal.
-In 3 simple steps:
+In 5 simple steps:

-- Expand from the current state(find all the possible stated after this)
-- Evaluate all the new states
+- Evaluate current state and set its evaluation as the worst.
+- Find a child state with better evaluation than the parent state.
+- If found then procced with that branch of the tree.
+- Else change the worst with the best of the children evaluations.
-- Choose the state with the highest evaluation and set it as current
+- Start from the current state again with the new worst evaluation.

 ## The graphical enviroment
 For the graphics the program uses a library called [Raylib](https://www.raylib.com/).
 The program can adapt to any board size since it creates all the not-repeating sprites in real time.